Diabetic Foot Care Advice

-- As a minimum, schedule a visit once a year with your podiatrist.
+- At a minimum, schedule a visit six-monthly with your podiatrist.

 - Keep your feet clean and free from infection.

 - Wear shoes that fit well and don’t squeeze or rub.
-Ill-fitting shoes can cause corns and callouses, ulcers and nail problems.
+Ill-fitting shoes can cause corns and calluses, diabetic foot ulcers and ingrown toenails.

-- Avoid walking barefoot, especially in the garden or on the beach on holidays, to reduce the risk of cuts or bites that may become infected.
+- Avoid walking barefoot, especially in the garden or on the beach to reduce the risk of cuts or bites that may become infected.